Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 If you have reason to be suspicious, search for “class action suit” and the name of the company or the supplement in question.

 Check Out the Company Website

 You can learn a lot about a company by visiting its website.
-Here are some things to look for:

 You can imagine why they are making themselves hard to find.

 Avoid them, period.

 How to Determine a Company’s Integrity